Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Assess cybersecurity risks

-Risk assessments provide an excellent opportunity to emphasize the importance of security across your organization.
-Assessing risk allows your team to practice communication and cooperation to play a critical role in future risk management.
+Risk assessments offer a valuable opportunity to emphasize the importance of security throughout your organization.
+Assessing risk enables your team to practice effective communication and cooperation, playing a critical role in future risk management.

 What is your organization’s level of risk?
-Assessment is the all-important step when that answer becomes clear.
-Start by naming all assets and prioritizing their importance.
+Assessment is the all-important step when the answer becomes clear.
+Start by naming all assets or business systems and prioritizing their importance.
 Second, identify all possible threats and vulnerabilities in your environment.
 At this point, address all known vulnerabilities with appropriate controls.
-Next, attempt to determine the likelihood of a threat event occurring and conduct an “impact analysis” to estimate its potential consequences and cost impact.
+Next, attempt to determine the likelihood of a threat event occurring and conduct a business impact analysis to estimate its potential consequences and cost impact.
 Your resulting risk determination will serve as a guide to inform risk management decisions and risk response measures moving forward.

-The NIST Guide for Conducting Risk Assessments discussed in Special Publication 800-30 can help your team with a four-step progression.
+The NIST Guide for Conducting Risk Assessments, discussed in Special Publication 800-30, can help your team with a four-step progression.
 Prepare for your assessment by clarifying your purpose, scope, constraints, and risk model/analytics to be used.
-Conduct your assessment to list risks by likelihood and impact for an overall risk determination.
+Conduct your assessment to list risks by likelihood and impact, determining overall risk.
 These results will be shared and drive your team’s mitigation efforts across the enterprise.
-Finally, this guide directs the maintenance of your assessment by continually monitoring environments.
+Finally, this guide helps maintain your assessment by continually monitoring environments.

 Identify possible cybersecurity risk mitigation measures

 Identifying and assessing risk is just the beginning.
 What is your organization going to do about the risk you find?
 What will your mitigation response be for managing risk?
 How will you manage residual risk?
-History tells us the most successful risk management teams have a well-thought plan in place to guide their risk response strategy.
+History tells us the most successful risk management teams have a thoughtful plan in place to guide their risk response strategy for risks above the organizational risk tolerance.

 Smart organizations know to base their risk response measures and risk management posture on real data.
 They prioritize risks as well as mitigation solutions using concrete data from real-world applications.

 That brings us to residual cybersecurity risk.
-This is the risk left over after applying all mitigation measures — the type of unavoidable risk you can’t do much about.
-You have two choices for residual risk — learn to live with it or transfer it to an insurance provider who will shoulder it for a fee.
-Cybersecurity insurance provides a last-ditch option for lessening residual risk and stands to become more popular as the damage cost of cyber incidents becomes easier to calculate.
+This is the risk left over after applying all mitigation measures, the type of unavoidable risk you can’t do much about.
+You have two choices for residual risk:learn to live with it or transfer it to an insurance provider who will shoulder it for a fee.
+Cybersecurity insurance offers a last-ditch option for mitigating residual risk and is poised to become more popular as the cost of cyber incidents becomes easier to calculate.

-It has become increasingly necessary for organizations to accurately estimate damage costs.
+It has become increasingly necessary for organizations to accurately estimate the costs of damage.
 When estimating damage costs of cybersecurity risk, you need to consider three types of expenses.
 Operational costs involve lost time or resources and are easy to calculate.
 Fiscal costs can include fines for non-compliance or lost income when existing clients defect or new opportunities are lost.
 The reputational cost associated with breaches that violate customer privacy and trust is the hardest to calculate.

 Use ongoing monitoring

-Your organization has identified, assessed, and mitigated the risks in your environment.
+Your organization has identified, assessed, and mitigated risks within your environment.
 In a perfect world, that would be enough.
 But as we know, change is a constant, and your team will need to monitor environments to ensure internal controls maintain alignment with risk.

 Your organization will want to monitor: